-In general, feature (“minor”) releases occur about every 6 months.
+The branch is cut every January and July, so feature (“minor”) releases occur about every 6 months in general.
 Hence, Spark 2.3.0 would generally be released about 6 months after 2.2.0.
 Maintenance releases happen as needed in between feature releases.
 Major releases do not happen according to a fixed schedule.

 |July 16th 2023||Code freeze.
 Release branch cut.|